Call4Cloud | MMP-C | Autopilot | Device Preparation

 https://call4cloud.nl/wp-content/uploads/2021/05/BitlockerRecoveryKey.zip

-Now we have the scripts, let’s start by creating a new proactive remediation.
+Now that we have the scripts, let’s create a new proactive remediation.

 Make sure you select the detection and remediation script from the zip file you downloaded.